arc80/plywood/repos/plywood/docs/DirectoryStructure.md

 <% member build %>

 The `data/build` directory is reserved for Plywood build folders.
 Each build folder contains a special file, `info.pylon`, that contains information about the build folder.
-Each time you create a build folder, add a [root target]() or select an [extern providers]() using PlyTool, it modifies one of these `info.pylon` files.
+Each time you create a build folder, add a [root target](KeyConcepts#targets) or select an [extern provider](KeyConcepts#extern-providers) using PlyTool, it modifies one of these `info.pylon` files.

 <% member extern %>

-The `data/extern` directory is reserved for temporary storage by [extern providers]().
+The `data/extern` directory is reserved for temporary storage by [extern providers](KeyConcepts#extern-providers).
 Each extern folder contains a special file, `info.pylon`, that contains information about that extern folder.
 This is where certain extern providers download and extract pre-built libraries.

 Some examples of extern providers that create extern folders are `libsass.prebuilt`, `libavcodec.prebuilt` and `cairo.prebuilt`, all of which download pre-built libraries for Windows.